Existence of torsion-low maximal identity isotopies for area preserving surface homeomorphisms: Construction of a transverse foliation from the generating function

 Since $\det J_f=1$, the diffeomorphism $f$ is orientation and area preserving.
 A point $(x,y)$ is a fixed point of $f$ if and only if it is a critical point of $g$.
 We can naturally define an identity isotopy $I=(f_t)_{t\in[0,1]}$ of $f$ such that $f_t$ is generated by $tg$.
 Precisely, the diffeomorphisms $f_t$ are defined by the following equations:

 In this section, we suppose that $f$ is a diffeomorphism of $\mathbb{R}^2$, and that $g$ is a generating function of $f$.
 We will construct a transverse foliation of $I$.
-More precisely, denote by $\mathcal{F}$ the foliation whose leaves are the integral curves of the gradient vector field $(x,y)\mapsto(\partial_1 g(x,y), \partial_2 g(x,y))$ of $g$, we will prove the following result: \begin{thm} The foliation $\mathcal{F}$ is a transverse foliation of $I$. \end{thm}
+More precisely, denote by $\mathcal{F}$ the foliation whose leaves are the integral curves of the gradient vector field $(x,y)\mapsto(\partial_1 g(x,y), \partial_2 g(x,y))$ of $g$, we will prove the following result: \begin{theorem} The foliation $\mathcal{F}$ is a transverse foliation of $I$. \end{theorem}

 \begin{proof} We will prove the theorem by constructing an identity isotopy $I'$ of $f$ that is homotopic to $I$ relatively to $\mathrm{Fix}(f)$ and satisfies that for every $z\in\mathbb{R}^2\setminus\mathrm{Fix}(f)$, the trajectory of $z$ along $I'$ is positively transverse to $\mathcal{F}$.